Garfie2021/WindowsForm/README.md

 ## WindowsForm/Src_MagicOnion/

-gRPC communication realized with .NET 6.0 and MagicOnion (Windows Forms)
+gRPC communication realized with .NET 6.0 and MagicOnion (Windows Forms).

 I created a sample that performs gRPC communication processing from a .NET 6.0 Windows Forms application using the MagicOnion NuGet package.